Paradox of tolerance: Proposed solutions

+Legal implementations in democratic states

+Several post-war European democracies have translated the paradox of tolerance into legal doctrines.
+The German Basic Law embodies the concept of "Streitbare Demokratie" (defensive democracy) which permits the restriction of fundamental rights of those who abuse them to fight the democratic order.
+Article 18 allows the forfeiture of rights such as freedom of expression, assembly, and association if they are used to combat the liberal democratic foundation.
+Furthermore, Article 21(2) empowers the Federal Constitutional Court to ban political parties that seek to undermine or abolish the free democratic basic order.
+Similar constitutional provisions exist in many other European countries, often referred to as "militant democracy".
+This approach directly confronts the paradox by denying the tools of democracy to those who would use them to establish a dictatorship.

 Tolerance and freedom of speech

 The paradox of tolerance is meaningful in the discussion of what, if any, boundaries are to be set on freedom of speech.
 In The Boundaries of Liberty and Tolerance: The Struggle Against Kahanism in Israel (1994), Raphael Cohen-Almagor asserts that to afford freedom of speech to those who would use it to eliminate the very principle upon which that freedom relies is paradoxical.
 Michel Rosenfeld, in the Harvard Law Review in 1987, stated: "it seems contradictory to extend freedom of speech to extremists who ... if successful, ruthlessly suppress the speech of those with whom they disagree."

+United States versus European approaches

-Rosenfeld contrasts the approach to hate speech between Western European democracies and the United States, pointing out that among Western European nations, extremely intolerant or fringe political materials (e.g., Holocaust denial) are characterized as inherently socially disruptive, and are subject to legal constraints on their circulation as such, while the US has ruled that such materials are protected by the principle of freedom of speech and press in the First Amendment to the US Constitution, and cannot be restricted except when incitement to violence or other illegal activities is made explicit.
+Rosenfeld contrasts the approach to hate speech between Western European democracies and the United States, pointing out that among Western European nations, extremely intolerant or fringe political materials (e.g., Holocaust denial) are characterized as inherently socially disruptive, and are subject to legal constraints on their circulation as such, while the US has ruled that such materials are protected by the principles of freedom of speech and press in the First Amendment to the US Constitution, and cannot be restricted except when incitement to violence or other illegal activities is made explicit.

+This transatlantic difference reflects competing responses to the paradox.
+The European position is that tolerating intolerant speech can embolden extremists and lead to real-world harm, necessitating preventive legal measures.
+The American position, rooted in the First Amendment absolutism often associated with Oliver Wendell Holmes Jr.'s marketplace of ideas concept, holds that the best remedy for bad speech is more speech, not censorship.
+Critics of the American model argue that it fails to address the paradox because intolerant movements can capture the public sphere and manipulate democratic processes without directly inciting violence.
+Proponents counter that suppressing intolerant speech can set a dangerous precedent that might be turned against dissidents.

 Criticism of violent intolerance as a response to intolerant speech is characteristic of discourse ethics as developed by Jürgen Habermas and Karl-Otto Apel.